 Check the Weather

-Dogs naturally wear a jacket every day, so you need to use caution when deciding whether to put on an actual dog jacket.
+Dogs naturally wear their own "jacket" every day, so you need to use caution when deciding whether to put on a real dog jacket.
 Even toy breeds or elderly dogs can overheat in very thick jackets on mild days.
 Unless your dog is shivering, it may be best to skip the jacket if it’s a dry day over 50 degrees.
-However, on rainy days, dogs may benefit from wearing a rain-resistant jacket, like Frisco Fleece Lined Reflective Dog Coat.
-A doggy raincoat will keep water off their fur and help maintain a consistent body temperature.
+However, on rainy days, dogs may benefit from wearing a rain-resistant jacket, like the Frisco Boulder Dog & Cat Puffer Coat.
+A doggy raincoat like the Frisco Rainy Days Dog Raincoat will keep water off their fur and help maintain a consistent body temperature.

 You should also take into account how long you plan on being outside with your pet.
 If you’ll be outside only for a short time—like a quick walk before you go to work—a jacket is probably unnecessary.
 If you’ll be outside for a particularly long time, a jacket is advisable for the types of dogs described above.